nickj-h/Group6/README.md

 # Group6

 Webserver renders the .html file in '/templates/testmap.html' You can generate the testmap by running the generate_map.py file.

+the /js route displays a javascript version of a us map.
+It has the ability to route to different pages based on user clicks

 data:
 https://www.bls.gov/oes/current/oessrcst.htm